Crio-Bytes/System-Design/Exploring Content Delivery Network/README.md

 4. Open new tab and change the location to any country using VPN extension( in my case `Browsec VPN`) and open the video in this tab with the same setup explained in `Activity-1`

-    >Note: Don't close the previous tab, let be open.
+    >Note: Don't close the previous tab, let it be open.

 5. Repeat the steps from 1 to 4 and store all the domain URLs and mark them with the respective country you collected from.